 Contact information for PA Board members is available on the school directory on parent portal section of the school website.
 Parents are welcome to contact any of them should they need any help or information about the work of the PA.
 The PA also produces a Newcomers’ Guide to Switzerland, which all new families can download from the website.

-The council acts as a channel of communication between the school and parents.
-It is not a forum for considering individual concerns.
+The PAC advises ISZL's leadership on matters of general interest to the parents.
+While the PAC does not have executive powers, its advice is sought and considered in decision-making.
+The committee acts as a channel of communication between the school and parents. it is not a forum for considering individual concerns.

 The ISZL Sports Booster Club is a non-profit, parent volunteer organisation that supports our Middle School and High School competitive sports teams by promoting sporting events, running concession stands and funding special supplies for our student athletes and teams as needed.